-Sitecore Experience Platform supports Solr as the search provider for both content search and analytics search.
+Sitecore Experience Platform supports Solr and Azure Search as search providers.
+The Solr and Azure Search providers both support content search and analytics search.

-- In PaaS solutions, you can Solr, or SolrCloud in Azure. - In on-prem solutions, you can use Solr or SolrCloud.
-In on-premise solutions, the Sitecore Installation Framework requires Solr to deploy.
+- In PaaS solutions, you can use Azure Search, Solr, or SolrCloud in Azure. - In on-prem solutions, you can use Solr or SolrCloud.
+In on-premise solutions, the Sitecore Install Framework requires Solr to deploy.